 One more thing: frequency

 For all of the above, don’t forget to think about the frequency with which the material is tested.
 You might be terrible at 3D geometry (as I am), but that category is so rare that it’s not even worth studying.
 If, on the other hand, you’re also not so great at exponents and roots, you need to start studying; those topics are common.
-(If you’re not sure what is more or less frequently tested, ask your teacher or ask on the forums.)
+(If you’re not sure what is more or less frequently tested, ask your teacher or look on the forums.)

 No, wait, another thing: the 2nd Level of GMAT prep